 And because it is much easier politically to borrow money than it is to cut services, governments tend to continue this cycle of borrowing and spending.

 Also, as interest rates decline, the ability to use interest rate management to control economic growth diminishes.
 Although that doesn’t stop governments from trying as evidenced by the recent announcement that the Bank of England cut its benchmark interest rate to a new low and said it would buy government and corporate bonds as part of a broad package of measures to stimulate the U.K. economy in the wake of the Brexit vote.

 The federal government sets the target fed funds rate at which banks lend money to each other overnight.

 The target fed funds rate is used to control economic growth based on the government’s assessment of current and future economic trends.

 The fed funds rate also influences the treasury yield, the rate at which the federal government borrows to fund its operations and programs.

 By lowering the fed funds rate, the government has been trying to stimulate the economy and at the same time provide a cheaper cost of funds for government spending thereby allowing spending to increase without paying more.

-But just like anyone funding a growing level of spend using debt, at some point, the debt will need to be repaid.
+But just like anyone funding a growing level of spending using debt, at some point, the debt will need to be repaid.

 And because the amount borrowed has increased so significantly, if rates do increase by much, the government will not be able to fund the debt service.

-We are caught in a vicious circle of borrowing, spending, and lower rates.
+We are caught in a vicious circle of borrowing, spending, and low interest rates.